piconnnie/piconnnie/README.md

 - 📫 How to reach me fraz.iimi@gmail.com
 - 😄 Pronouns: They/them
 - ⚡ Fun fact: I can play the Ukulele
+- Using this as a dumping ground for my experiments in Supervised / Unsupervised Learning, Ensemble Techniques, SQL, EDA, FMT, Deep Learning, Generative AI, RAG